surgocode/buildnow/Advanced topics/Drag and Drop.md

-There are many ways to drag and drop things around Obsidian to make the experience smoother:
+2There are many ways to drag and drop things around Obsidian to make the experience smoother:

 ### Drag panes2